 - Layering tart ingredients like tamarind and calamansi juice creates a more complex flavor.

 - Garlic is deployed in three forms—fresh, powdered, and fried—for even more depth.

 This rich and tart stew is one of the classics of the Filipino kitchen.
 Many variations exist, but this one features tender chunks of pork in a broth made sour with tamarind and calamansi (a type of citrus) juice.
 Hearty vegetables like taro and daikon radish add heft while others, like roasted green beans and (optionally) okra, garnish it.
 All of the specialty Filipino ingredients in this recipe can be ordered online, including bottled calamansi juice, though frozen calamansi is even better, so if you live near a Filipino market, we recommend shopping there.

 Feel free to use this recipe as a jumping-off point.
 A fish version can be made by stewing salmon heads, collars, and steaks in place of the pork.
 You can also play with other methods of souring the soup instead of the tamarind; rhubarb, lemon, guava, or tomatillo each would add an interesting twist.

-- 1 head of garlic (12 about medium cloves), peeled and minced
+1 head of garlic (about 12 medium cloves), peeled and minced

 Preheat oven to 375°F (190°C).
 Set whole tomatoes on a foil-lined rimmed baking sheet.
 Roast until skins split and are browned in spots, about 25 minutes.
 When cool enough to handle, core and quarter tomatoes.
 Set aside.